 Anyone who has ever wished they had an extra set of hands when walking their pup should look into a hands-free leash.
 These leads are attached to a belt on your hips or waist, so your hands are free to reach in your pocket for treats to train your dog, scoop up poop, or wave hi to your neighbors.
 Because they attach to your torso, which offers more resistance than your arm, you’ll likely find your dog is less able to pull or lunge as you walk—another major benefit.

 Our top pick is the Tuff Mutt Hands-Free Bungee Leash.
 It has two control handles and also functions as a regular leash, which is great for those times when you need to keep your pup close, say when you’re encountering traffic or an unfriendly dog.
 The leash itself is 48 inches long, a portion of which is a strong bungee that allows your pup up to two feet of extra lead and, because it’s shock-absorbing, it won’t hurt your back.

 The leash attaches to your waist and has a slide belt clip, so your pup can move from side to side without tripping you up.
-It's great for jogging and hiking as well as regular walks and has a reflective strip for added safety in the dark.
+It's great for jogging, hiking, and regular walks, and has a reflective strip for safety in the dark.